What Is Lean? A Practical Guide to Lean Thinking and Management

 The connection to psychological safety is direct.
 If people don’t feel safe to speak up about problems, point out waste, or admit mistakes, improvement stalls.
 The tools go unused.
 The kaizen boards stay empty.

-Kim Barnas, who led the Lean transformation at ThedaCare, described the shift this way:
+Kim Barnas, former President of the hospitals at ThedaCare, described the shift this way:

 “The leader is more of a Zen master.
 Even if we ‘know’ the answer, our conclusion is less valuable than a team’s investigation into root cause, learning the tools, applying the logic, and applying their own solution.
 Instead of rapping out answers, we have now become listeners.”